Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          track SHOULD be signalled
          in the btrt box in the sample
          entry of the CMAF header or init fragment
+     12. In case a track is part of a [=switching set=], all properties section 6.4 of [[!MPEGCMAF]] MUST be satisfied, enabling the receiver to group the tracks in respective switching sets

 ## Requirements for Formatting Media Tracks ## {#Requirements_for_formatting_Media_Tracks}

      1. Media tracks SHALL be formatted using boxes